MrkMcC/meta-exchange/README.md

 Visit ``http://localhost:32775/`` to view the Swagger documentation.

-The api endpoint can be accessed like this:
+The API endpoint can be accessed like this:
 ```
 http://localhost:32775/BTC/Buy/0.25
 http://localhost:32775/BTC/Sell/0.25